Tom's Guide Verdict

 In-app you'll also see tons of info, including your IP, time connected, data up and downloaded, plus your average connection speeds.

-In settings you can, surprise surprise, change settings like the kill switch, split tunneling, configure Quick Connect, and DNS protection.
-This was all smooth sailing for us, with no settings sticking or refusing to change (a surprisingly common issue with software like this).
+In the settings, you can set preferences like the kill switch, split tunneling, configure Quick Connect, and DNS protection.
+I didn’t encounter any settings that were sticky or refused to change, a surprisingly common issue with software like this.

 How good are Proton VPN's mobile apps?